gardener/gardener/docs/deployment/authentication_gardener_control_plane.md

 3. Set the crafted `kubeconfig` and deploy the `runtime` part of the charts in the `runtime` cluster.

 **Client Certificate**
 Another solution will be to bind the roles in the `target` cluster to a `User` subject instead of a service account and use a client certificate for authentication.
 This approach does not provide a solution for the client certificate rotation.
-However, this setup can be achieved by setting both `.Values.global.deployment.virtualGarden.enabled: true` and `.Values.global.deployment.virtualGarden.GardenerControlPlaneComponent.user.name`, then following these steps:
+However, this setup can be achieved by setting both `.Values.global.deployment.virtualGarden.enabled: true` and `.Values.global.deployment.virtualGarden.<GardenerControlPlaneComponent>.user.name`, then following these steps:

 1. Generate a client certificate for the `target` cluster for the respective user.
 2. Deploy the `application` part of the charts in the `target` cluster.